mumbleskates/bilrost/README.md

 ...as well as more:

-* bilrost supports distinguished encoding for types where it makes sense, and is designed from a protocol level to make invalid values unrepresentable where possible
+* Bilrost supports distinguished encoding for types where it makes sense, and is designed from a protocol level to make invalid values unrepresentable where possible
-* bilrost is more compact than protobuf without incurring significant overhead. nuances of representation in protobuf that bilrost cannot represent or has no analog for are either permanently deprecated, or all conforming decoders are required to discard the difference anyway.
+* Bilrost is more compact than protobuf without incurring significant overhead. nuances of representation in protobuf that Bilrost cannot represent or has no analog for are either permanently deprecated, or all conforming decoders are required to discard the difference anyway.
-* bilrost aims to be as ergonomic as is practical in plain rust, with basic annotations and derive macros.
+* `bilrost` aims to be as ergonomic as is practical in plain rust, with basic annotations and derive macros.
 It's possible for such a library to be quite nice to use!